NxPKG/khulnasoft-docs/content/waiting-room/how-to/customize-waiting-room.md

 #### Available variables

 When you create a waiting room with custom HTML, you can have access to several variables to customize your response.
-For a full list of variables, refer to the `json_response_enabled` parameter in the [Cloudflare API docs](/api/operations/waiting-room-create-waiting-room).
+For a full list of variables, refer to the `json_response_enabled` parameter in the [Khulnasoft API docs](/api/operations/waiting-room-create-waiting-room).

 #### Multiple-language support